-All wheel bearings are pre-lubricated during assembly of axle and brakes
+All wheel bearings are pre-lubricated during assembly of axle beam and brakes.

-Your coach may have 'ULTRA LUBE' method of having a grease fitting in the end of axle.
+Your coach may have 'ULTRA LUBE' method of having a grease fitting in the end of each axle spindle.
 Remove rubber cap and use standard grease gun to place grease into bearings, 6 to 8 shots, if you failed to repack bearings before leaving on trip.
 DO NOT forget to repack wheel bearings as per maintenance manual when you return home.
 Grease in your gun probably is NOT correct wheel bearing lubrication.